RMWinslow/bib/paper/stutzer2008stress.md

 My thoughts: might this be an intertemporal trade-off?
 Commute today, save more money, better off in retirement?

+Edit: Or, in regards to the first explanation: Of course people don't commute to make their *spouse* happy.
+They do it to provide a better environment to their kids!
+How could this be tested?
+Is commuting more common among parents with children?
+Long distance commuting etc.

 ### Commuting data